Mobile Massage In York – FAQ’s

 Besides taking place in your home, a mobile massage is like any other massage and can involve different techniques to suit your needs.
 This includes a Swedish massage for relaxation, insomnia treatment, a boost to your immune system and numerous other benefits.
 Click to find out more about Swedish Massage.

 Deep Tissue Massage and Sports Massage are for treating pain or injuries.
 Whether this is back or neck pain from prolonged computer work or a strain from sport or working out.
-Or rehabilitation to help improve flexibility and mobility after recovery.
+Or rehabilitation to help improve flexibility and mobility after recovery an injury or operation.
 Click to find out more about Deep Tissue Massage or Sports Massage.

 If you aren’t sure what type of massage your need that’s not a problem.
 Whether you’re wanting general relaxation or something more specific such as an area of tension or injury, we can decide together which would be best.